 Our first breath gives us life, but our last one honors a lifetime. – Audrey Parker

-Welcome to Tending the Spirit End-of-Life Doula Care.
-My name is Nina Guertin, and I have been trained through the International End-of-Life Doula Association (INELDA).
-I have earned my National End of Life Doula Alliance Proficiency Badge and am currently working toward INELDA Certification.
+My name is Nina Guertin and welcome to Tending the Spirit End-of-Life Doula Care.
+I have been trained through the International End-of-Life Doula Association (INELDA), and hold a National End of Life Doula Alliance (NEDA) Proficiency Badge.

 My intention as an End-of-Life Doula is to assist the dying and their loved ones to experience death as a natural aspect of life – sometimes beautiful, sometimes messy – meeting all where they’re at and how they come.
 I see my role as one where I can ease fear and anxiety around death by supporting through emotional, spiritual, and practical service.